NuGet/docs.microsoft.com-nuget/docs/guides/Create-UI-Controls.md

 ---
-title: How to package UWP controls with NuGet
+title: How to package UI controls with NuGet
-description: How to create NuGet packages that contain UWP controls, including the necessary metadata and supporting files for the Visual Studio and Blend designers.
+description: How to create NuGet packages that contain UWP or WPF controls, including the necessary metadata and supporting files for the Visual Studio and Blend designers.
 author: kraigb
 ms.author: kraigb
 manager: douge